xioren/ImageGoblin/README.md

   + *mode 3 (instagram):*
-      this is an instagram specific mode with partial support. for now, the program will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed on the desktop. this mode will take a while to complete. the url to the instagram page needs to be input when ran.
+      this is an instagram specific mode with partial support. for now, the program will only parse the html of an instagram page that is saved to a txt file. the file should be named 'html.txt' and placed in the download folder. this mode will take a while to complete. the url to the instagram page needs to be input when ran.

 *misc:*
   + for mode 1, inputting 'auto' as format argument will try to remove some common cropping from image urls.